SSA Supporting Tools & Audit Guidance

 - Provision for storage and release of painted products to ensure paint is dry prior to product leaving site.

-- Signed letter of Assurance (mandatory if the steel is not painted on a building site; or if the paint is applied to steel in an area where the building occupant is not exposed to the painted elements (e.g external to the building, inside walls); or if galvanized coatings are applied to the steel)
+5. If the steel was not painted on a building site; or if the paint was applied to steel in an area where the building occupant is not exposed to the painted elements (e.g external to the building, inside walls); or if galvanized coatings were applied to the steel, the Applicant is exempt from point 4 above.
+Provide a signed SSA Credit 3.1 - Letter of Assurance.
+Applicant must still address points 1 to 3 above.

 2A,2B,3